 Bioidentical Hormone Therapy – Frequently Asked Questions

 Before you begin a Bioidentical Hormone Replacement Therapy (BHRT) program, it’s normal to be curious about the process and have a few questions.
-Joanne Pizzino, M.D. and Karen Saylor, F.N.P. at Whole Health Solutions in Raleigh have put together a thoughtful list of the most commonly asked questions about natural hormone replacement to help you decide if this is the best choice for you.
+Joanne Pizzino, M.D. at Whole Health Solutions in Raleigh has put together a thoughtful list of the most commonly asked questions about natural hormone replacement to help you decide if this is the best choice for you.